subinamehta/metaquantome_mcp_analysis/galaxy_tutorial/tutorial.md

 ## Accessing the Metaproteomics Gateway

-Go to https://z.umn.edu/metaproteomicsgateway.
-This website is one of the public Galaxy gateways hosted on Jetstream (https://jetstream-cloud.org/), a cloud-based resource for scientific computing and research.
+Go to <https://z.umn.edu/metaproteomicsgateway>.
+This website is one of the public Galaxy gateways hosted on Jetstream (<https://jetstream-cloud.org/>), a cloud-based resource for scientific computing and research.
 The Galaxy installation on this website is maintained by the Galaxy-P team at the University of Minnesota.

 ## Registering

 This Galaxy instance requires that all users register to access tools and workflows.
 To register, perform the following steps:

 1. Click on the  "Login or Register" tab and click on "Register".
 Enter an email address, password and public name of choosing.
 [NOTE: Users choosing to remain anonymous can enter an email such as "guest@galaxyp.org", along with a password and a public name of your choosing.
-Also, note that this instance is for training purposes only, not for long-term use or testing with large datasets and the passwords are non- retrievable]
+Also, note that this instance is for training purposes only, not for long-term use or testing with large datasets and the passwords are non-retrievable]

 2. Once registered, click on the "User" tab and click on "Login" with your user credentials.